 Hey everybody!
 Welcome to this month’s question of the month.
 And, as you probably know, if you go to yoganatomy.com/myquestion you can submit your own question and we’ll do our best to get to it.
 This month’s question is about SI joint pain in warrior 1.
 You should definitely read: A Reality Check on the SI Joint in Yoga.

 So, this month’s question comes from Justine.
 I’ve had some issues with my SI joints, which are kept in check for the most part with visits to the chiropractor as needed.
 I am particularly challenged with SI joint pain in warrior 1.
 I might add that this was not a problem two decades ago when I was a mere youth in my 30’s.
 Any advice for positional adjustments to reduce SI joint pain in warrior 1 would be appreciated.

 So, give it a try.
-Unless you’re already doing that, if you are then I would need to know that, but classically warrior 1 is with the back heel down.
+Unless you already doing that.
+If you are then I would need to know that.
+But classically, warrior 1 is with the back heel down.
 So see if that one little change makes a difference and let us know.
-You can drop a comment on the video or on the page where this is on the website or just send me a email.
+You can drop a comment on the video or on the page where this is on the website.
+Or, just send me an email.
 Either way, I hope that answers your question about SI joint pain in warrior 1.
 And I’ll see everybody on the next question of the month.